Council

 Lauren McKnight – Vice President

 Julie is Deputy Principal Inclusion and Support and prior to this she was the Head of Science at Lucas Heights Community school a DET K-12 school in southern Sydney.
 She has benefited from quality professional learning provided by STANSW since her initial year of teaching (shh that is now 35 years ago).
 Julie joined STANSW Council 8 years ago to give back to the profession she loves, to pass on her extensive knowledge and contribute to the development of science teachers K-12.
 She is passionate about creating a legacy of effective practice, leading and developing teacher efficacy and assisting colleagues to continually develop as professionals.
-She has held the office of councillor 2016,2022-23 Treasurer 2017-2019 and Vice President 2020-21 and returns to the executive position of Treasurer in 2024.
+She has held the office of councillor 2016, 2022-24 Treasurer 2017-2019 and Vice President 2020-21.

 Julie received an outstanding service award from the Professional Teaching Council for this service to STANSW and she hopes to inspire other like minded teachers to volunteer to share their own passion for all things science especially their knowledge creativity and experimental skills especially with the new syllabus on the horizon.